“The shoe that fits one person pinches another; there is no recipe for living that suits all cases.” Carl Jung

 In the 1960’s, psychiatrist Dr Aaron Beck observed that dysfunctional thinking and behaviour is common to all mental health difficulties.
-He discovered that a person’s environment, thoughts, emotions, behaviours, and what arises for them in their body, are all linked and interconnected.
+He discovered that a person’s environment, their thoughts, emotions, behaviours, and what arises for them in their body, is all linked and interconnected.
 If we look closely at the parts of a person’s life that are causing them difficulty, we will identify unhelpful thoughts and behaviours that are contributing to these difficulties.
 By challenging unhelpful thoughts and behaviours, and by replacing them with more helpful and healthier ways of thinking and behaving, a person can bring about lasting and positive changes within their lives.

-For example if a person suffering with anxiety can begin to explore and challenge their thoughts and learn to evaluate their thinking in a more realistic and helpful way, they will experience not only an improvement in their emotional state, but it will also lead to positive changes in their behaviour, as well as a reduction in the distressing bodily experiences that are often associated with anxiety.
+For example if a person suffering with anxiety can begin to identify and challenge their unhelpful fear based thought patterns, and learn to evaluate their thinking in a more realistic and helpful way, they will experience not only an improvement in their emotional state, but it will also lead to positive changes in their behaviour, as well as a reduction in the distressing bodily experiences that are often associated with anxiety.

 CBT has proven to be very effective in the treatment of various conditions such as anxiety, depression, OCD, and phobias.